 It’s scary what can get between a business and its potential customers.
-Fortunately, it is possible to apply a copywriting approach to help transform your content from a sales frightmare into something much more inviting.
+Fortunately, it is possible to apply a copywriting approach to help transform your content from a sales obstacle into something much more inviting.

-1. The scary information overload
+1. Information overload

-2. The deadly impersonal approach
+2. An impersonal approach

 No-one wants to feel like the invisible man.
 Impersonal and generic content could make potential customers believe that they don’t really matter to you.
 By adopting a more targeted copywriting focus, you can create content which is more likely to win them over.

-3. The twisted illusion
+3. The illusion

-4. The horror of jargon
+4. The jargon barrier

 Jargon is a weird thing.
 It creeps up on your prospects until, without even realising it, they’ve battened down the hatches and cut off from your message.
-Use a more concerted copywriting approach to rigorously adapt your content.
+Use a more focused copywriting approach to rigorously adapt your content.
 That way it will speak loud and clear to the right people instead of sending then heading for the hills.

 Sadly, some businesses still end up hypnotising their potential new clients with less than engaging content.
 Apply a strategic copywriting focus to bring out what’s really interesting about your product or service.
 Seek out the unusual and keep it relevant to your prospects.
 Then you’ll have content that’s more thriller than filler.

-Camilla Zajac, Green Light Copywriting, October 2016
+Camilla Zajac, Green Light Copywriting, July 2022